kkarpieszuk/Editor-Box/readme.txt

 == Support ==

 Editor Box is compatible with all WordPress standard themes.
-If you find it is not working with your theme, please create an issue report at [GitHub developemt page](https://github.com/kkarpieszuk/Editor-Box/issues).
+If you find it is not working with your theme, please create an issue report at [GitHub development page](https://github.com/kkarpieszuk/Editor-Box/issues).

 == Screenshots ==